Is there anything more satisfying than grabbing a cold beer, casting a line, and reeling in tonight’s delicious, fresh dinner?

 That’s why we put together this list of some of the top fishing campgrounds in the country.
 So grab your tackle box and don’t forget your favorite folding camp chair for those long, patient waits by the water.
-Whether you’re an east-coaster or settled in the south, there are great fishing campgrounds near you!
+Whether you’re an East Coaster or are settled in the south, there are great fishing campgrounds near you!

 Campgrounds with Fishing

 If you ask us, campgrounds and fishing go together like peanut butter and jelly.
-(Or, more thematically, marshmallows, chocolate, and grahams.)
+(Or, more thematically, marshmallows, chocolate, and graham crackers.)

 So if you’re looking for an affordable place to park your rig while you spend those long, relaxing hours on the water, look no further.